-Eastern Screech Owlet in Rouge National Urban Park, Toronto
+Eastern Screech Owlet In Rouge National Urban Park

 We woke up to a cool, damp day, and rain persisted off and on during the morning, but seizing a sunny break after lunch, we went to one of our local patches.

 It started off slow when we spotted a Raccoon poking through the woods, and beyond that, we thought the hike rather unremarkable.